elGatoMantocko/QueryOptimization/README.md

 ## Building and Running

-Our project includes necessary dependencies to run junit tests as well as running all queries in the queries.sql file.
+Our project includes necessary dependencies to run junit tests as well as running all queries in the `queries.sql` file.

-To run the commands in the queries.sql file, simply run `make`.
-Feel free to place whatever test queries you may have into that file.
+To run the commands in the `queries.sql` file, simply run `make`.
+In order to run your tests, replace the `queries.sql` file.
+If necessary, the Makefile can be changed to run whatever other files you need, but we recommend simply replacing the `queries.sql`.

 In addition, we have JUnit support.
 The jars for junit (and its dependencies) are included in the lib folder.
 To run out Junit test suite use `make test`.